JacquesCarette/Drasil/wiki/Terminology.md

 - "Artifact": any and all files associated with a software project.
 These can include the code, SRS, makefile, README, Doxygen config files, sample inputs, dot files, etc. Implicitly, they are anything that Drasil can (or should be able to) generate.
+Note that the 'file' part is not actually important, it merely corresponds to the most common representation of artifacts in current use.
 - "Software Dossier": artifacts directly related to the code, that are not themselves code.
 Examples include Doxygen config files, READMEs, sample inputs, and makefiles.
-- "Code": What it sounds like - executable code.
+- "Code": What it sounds like - source code.
 Currently we support C++, C#, Java, Swift, Python, and Julia.
   - Note that `drasil-code` does not currently follow this convention: it contains both code- and Software Dossier-related functionality.
 We are working